 Where To Stay Near Pikes Peak Colorado With Kids

 While there aren’t any hotels within Pikes Peak National Park itself, those looking for great hotels near Pikes Peak can stay at the Best Western Plus Peak Vista Inn & Suites.
-This hotels sits just one mile from the Air Force Academy, offers rooms with cable TV with HBO.
-It features an indoor pool, a hot tub and Pikes Peak views.
+This hotel sits just one mile from the Air Force Academy and offers rooms with cable TV with HBO.
+It features an indoor pool, a hot tub, and Pikes Peak views.
 You can check out their prices and availability here.

 Go Sandboarding At Great Sand Dunes National Park